SchulzLab/KREATION/FAQ.md

 *(This answer is based on a assumption that you used KREATION and updated the config files correctly)*

 #### How do I cite KREATION
+Cite as:
-cite as : Dilip A. Durai and Marcel H. Schulz.
-Informed kmer selection for de novo transcriptome assembly. submitted
+Durai DA, Schulz MH.
+(Apr 2016) Informed kmer selection for de novo transcriptome assembly. *Bioinformatics*  [doi:10.1093/bioinformatics/btw217](http://bioinformatics.oxfordjournals.org/content/early/2016/04/27/bioinformatics.btw217.short?rss=1)